darren-butler/Third-Year-Project/README.md

 ## Future Development <a name="future"></a>
 In this project we achieved a fully networked game of Tic-Tac-Toe capable of hosting multiple games concurrently.
 We also achieved a fully graphical version of Tic-Tac-Toe in a separate windowed application.
 In the future the first task we would like to implement is to incorporate the graphical windowed version of Tic-Tac-Toe into the network, replacing the console command version currently running.
 We would also look into adding audio sounds for the game such as mouse clicks and custom made images.
-Another idea we had was introduce a new game or two into the program allowing the players to select from among a list of games to play.
+Another idea we had was introduce a new game or two into the program allowing the players to select from a list of games to play.
 The possible games we would like to introduce would be more turn-based games such as chess and battleships.
 Furthering  this idea, we would create our own cooperative game in which two players would work together towards a common goal against a simple artificially intelligent enemy.
 This game would be designed as a turn-based game with custom made graphics, sound effects, logic, rules, and networking.

 ## Conclusions <a name="conclusions"></a>
 Overall, we are both happy with what we achieved throughout development and we both learned several useful lessons about software development as part of a team.